How Much Protein Do You Need to Gain Muscle?

 Most doctors suggest that a healthy adult can have a protein intake of up to 2 grams per 1 kg of body weight without side effects, and people who work out frequently, such as athletes, may consume up to 3.5g per kg without any problems.

-While protein is vital for building muscles, it is not the only nutrient you need.
-You also need to get enough carbohydrates and calories.
 Ignoring these nutrients would do more harm than good and may cause serious health complications in the future.

 In addition, ensure to drink lots of water.
 Besides helping to prevent dehydration, water can help your body remove excess protein.

-Concluding Thoughts – Protein Needs for Maximum Muscle Gain
+Final Thoughts – Protein Needs for Maximum Muscle Gain

-The best way to support muscle building is to combine resistance training with a protein intake that exceeds the current RDA.
-You can consume proteins such as lean meat, nuts, legumes, eggs, and dairy products to meet your daily needs.
+To meet these needs, you can consume proteins such as lean meat, nuts, legumes, eggs, and dairy products to meet your daily needs.

 Keep in mind that the optimal amount of protein consumption to build muscle mass varies from person to person based on several factors.